vert-x3/vertx-web-site/src/site/blog/posts/2018-08-06-the-first-step-rss-reader.md

 * Linux or OS X operating system
 * Java 8 or higher
 * Git
 * Apache Cassandra 3.0 or higher.
-See the first step of [the section](https://github.com/Sammers21/rss-reader/tree/step_1_rx#running) for installing&running Apache Cassandra.
+See the first step of [the section](https://github.com/Sammers21/rss-reader/tree/step_1_rx#running) for installing and running Apache Cassandra.
 * 1 hour of your time
 * You favorite code editor